jaanga/jaanga.github.io/terrain4/terrain-tiles-structures/README.md

 Click 'Downtown San Francisco / Hyatt Embarcadero' for a quick demo of what this app does.

-Click the title in the menu to return to this home page / read me file
+Click the title in the menu to return to this home page / read me file.

-The app has two menus
+The app has two menus:

 The **'Select'** menu takes you to pre-selected areas.
 The tooltips for each item show you the number of structures to be loaded.
 The greater the number of structures, the longer it takes to load.

-The **'Locate;** menu allows to to enter an address or location anywhere in the world
+The **'Locate;** menu allows to to enter an address or location anywhere in the world.
+You can use the on=screen cursor keys to go to the next tiles.

 ## Concept